xtarke/riscv-multicycle/alu/m/README.md

 ## Performing the division in one clock cicle

-The division can take up to 32 clock cicles to complete the division, so, so as not to slow down the processor while doing division, we feed a clock signal that is thirty-two times the core clock, in doing so the core can get the result in what seems a single clock instruction to him.
+The division can take up to 33 clock cicles to complete the division, but it also needs one clock cicle to load the new values, so as not to slow down the processor while doing division, we feed a clock signal that is at lest thirty-four times the core clock, in doing so the core can get the result in what seems a single clock instruction to him.
 This technique is called multi-pump.

 ## FPGA Resources with the new divider